Entrails of a Virgin

 Entrails of a Virgin (処女のはらわた, Shojo no harawata) is a 1986 Japanese horror film in the "splatter-eros" subgenre of pink film.
 Most of the sex scenes are fogged, due to censorship in Japan.

-Plot summary
+Plot

 A group of photographers and their models go to a forest retreat.
 They engage in S&M play and much softcore sex.
 Eventually they get picked off one-by-one by a filth-covered "demon" with an unnaturally large penis.

 In the end, all the film crews perish and only the main actress, Rei, survives.
 Nevertheless, she becomes heavily pregnant with the demon’s child.
 Rei looks over the sea and wonders what will come out of her womb.
 She decides that she is actually looking forward to see it just before the surrounding rock formations around her bust into flame.